 Cut and chop all veggies.

-In dutch oven, saute a onions, celery and carrots in 2 – 3 Tbs. of Olive Oil until tender, approximately 15 minutes.
+In dutch oven, saute onion, celery and carrots in 2 – 3 Tbs. of Olive Oil until tender, approximately 15 minutes.
 Add potato and thyme.
 Saute 2 minutes then add chicken stock and 1 tsp salt.
 Boil until potato is tender, approximately 15 more minutes.
 After 10 minutes of potatoes cooking, add peas, green beans and pearl onions. (note: if using fresh green beans, be sure to boil in advance and shock in cold water.)
 Stir in cooked chicken and take off heat.
 (Hint: if using a pre-cooked roaster chicken from the store, heat in microwave if cold for 2 minutes.
 Shred chicken into bowl and pour juices from cooking dish onto the shredded pieces.
 They will soak up the juices like a sponge.)

 Melt 4 Tbsp. butter in a medium saucepan over medium heat.
 Add 1/4 cup flour; whisk constantly until mixture begins to turn golden, about 2 minutes.
 Slowly pour in milk; continue whisking until mixture thickens, 4 to 6 minutes.
 Stir in cayenne, nutmeg, and 1 tsp. salt and 1/4 tsp. black pepper.
 Remove from heat; let cool slightly.